hands-on-cloud/hands-on.cloud/hugo/content/What is Serverless computing/index.md

 Today, the cloud provider gives you everything you need to run your applications.
 He does all the heavy lifting of running the infrastructure.
 He provides automatic scalability for your applications and all its components.
 You focus only on your application business logic and do not care about the rest.

+{{< my-picture name="What is Serverless computing - Serverless Application - IoT" >}}

+The illustration above demonstrates an example of a Serverless IoT application.

+If you'd like to find out more examples of serverless solutions, I recommend you check out my article [The Ultimate Guide - AWS Lambda Real-world use-cases](https://hands-on.cloud/the-ultimate-guide-real-world-use-cases-for-aws-lambda/).

-The Serverless application is an application developed using [Serverless architecture’s](https://hands-on.cloud/what-is-serverless-computing/#what-is-serverless-architecture) best practices.
+The Serverless application is an application developed using [Serverless architecture’s](#what-is-serverless-architecture) best practices.

 ### Why Create Serverless Apps

 Now let’s talk about why it is worth creating serverless apps.
 There are several reasons why I prefer serverless apps:

-* Low maintenance
+* No operations
+* Easy to scale
 * Low cost
-* Easy to scale

 I like this concept so much because I need to worry only about my application code.
 I don’t need to ensure that my server is running, patched on-time, and secured.

 It’s very cheap to run a Serverless application too.
 I'm paying for computing resources required to process only requests to my application.
 That means, if other people or services do not use my application, I'm not paying for it.

 ## What is AWS Lambda

+{{< my-picture name="What is Serverless computing - Compute" >}}

 [AWS Lambda](https://aws.amazon.com/lambda/) is a service, which allows you to run code in the cloud without managing servers.
 AWS Lambda has the following characteristics: